We all want our children to succeed. Success can mean different things to different people.

 1. Be A Warm, Responsive, And Accepting Parent

 In 1938, Harvard University conducted a special study to find the secret to raising kids to become successful people1.

-In the Harvard Grant Study, 268 male Harvard students, including John F. Kennedy, were tracked over the next seventy years.
+In the Harvard Grant Study, the first study of its kind, 268 male Harvard students, including John F. Kennedy, were tracked over the next seventy years.

-Researcher arrived at one clear conclusion:
+Researchers arrived at one clear conclusion:

 This outcome was hardly surprising.

 Bowlby & Ainsworth formulated the Attachment Theory in the 1950s, stating that a child who receives warm and nurturing care from a caregiver can develop a secure attachment.

 A child with a secure attachment is much more likely to have positive development and outcomes.

 In addition, human brains are highly experience-dependent3.

 The brain’s architecture is shaped by life experiences and interactions4.